comicfans/learn/why_rust_different.md

 How rust improve this ?
 Rust model reference perfectly with ownership/lifetime.
-Reference some variable implicitly the reference itself don't own the ownership of value, so it 'borrowed' ownership from original value (instead of own the ownership like move) temperaly, original variable still owns the ownership, rust assume original variable must have longer lifetime than reference, so dangling reference is impossible
+Reference some variable implicitly the reference itself don't own the ownership of value, so it 'borrowed' ownership from original value (instead of own the ownership like move) temporary, original variable still owns the ownership, rust assume original variable must have longer lifetime than reference, so dangling reference is impossible